-3 Things You Can Do Right Now to Improve Your Internal Customer Service
+3 Ways to Improve Internal Customer Service

 Fred is really good at the technical parts of his job, but colleagues dread having to work with him.
 Susan thinks being abrupt means being efficient, and her terse emails always put people on edge.
 If you need something from Sam, don’t expect it anytime soon — unless, of course, he needs something from you in return.